mdancho84/mdancho84.github.io/_posts/2017-12-27-six-reasons-to-use-R-for-business.md

 ## Reason 2: R Is Data Science For Non-Computer Scientists

 If you are seeking high-performance data science tools, you really have two options: __R or Python__.
 When starting out, you should pick one.
 It's a mistake to try to learn both.
 Your choice comes down to what's right for you.
-The difference between the R and Python has been described in numerous infographics and debates online, but __the most overlooked reason is person-programming language fit__.
+The difference between R and Python has been described in numerous infographics and debates online, but __the most overlooked reason is person-programming language fit__.
 Don't understand what we mean?
 Let's break it down.

 __Fact 1: Most people interested in learning data science for business are not computer scientists.__ They are business professionals, non-software engineers (e.g. mechanical, chemical), and other technical-to-business converts.
 This is important because of where each language excels.